AiSuroppu/chatterbox-fastapi/README.md

     // Threshold for identifying a low-complexity word.
 A lower value means
     // a word needs to be more repetitive to be classified as low-complexity.

+    "low_complexity_chars_per_syllable": 4.0,
+    // When a word is identified as low-complexity (e.g., 'Ahhhhh'), its
+    // syllable count for the max duration budget is estimated as
+    // (word_length / this_value).

     "low_complexity_max_duration_per_syllable": 0.600,
     // Relaxed maximum duration per syllable for low-complexity words.